Edit Template

 project manager

-Gift Sanyamahwe is an entrepreneur in piggery and crop farming.
-Has he worked with Inspire Women Men and Children in Umguza.
+Gift Sanyamahwe manages and is chairperson of the Impilo Trust in Zimbabwe.
+He is an entrepreneur in piggery and crop farming.
+He has worked with Inspire Women Men and Children in Umguza.

 Dr. Eve Nyemba, International Relations Consultant